Fall 2021 Newsletter

 RCLC Vice-President’s Message,

 John Walton is covering for RCLC’s President Tina Batt this time as she is traveling.
-He reveals a new alliance for RCLC.
+He talks about our alliance with a neighboring land trust.

 Redwood Coast Land Conservancy has enjoyed strong community support since it was founded nearly thirty years ago in 1992.
 This support has been critical to the success of our mission to, “preserve the natural coastal landscapes and wildlife habitats of southern Mendocino and northern Sonoma counties for the benefit of our community and future generations.” …